simonkellly/Anki-Importer/README.md

 # Anki Importer
 This tool allows simple markdown notes to be imported into anki

+To-Do:
+- Add option to append folder names to tags
+- Support for images
+- Support more markdown tags

 Various markdown tags dictate the contents of each card.
 Each of these must be present to generate cards
 Title (#)